uriaLevko/ChopShopSitesDetection-SSD/README.md

 # Objective
-Detecting chop-shops sites(also known as car slaghter sites) from aeriel imagery, Using single shot detector
+Detecting chop-shops sites (also known as car slaghter sites) from aeriel imagery, using single shot detector and feature classifier for better accuracy.

 <p align="center">
 <img src="images/SSD_NO_CLASSES.JPG" width=50% height=50% >